santiagojerald734-734/wrsn-wireless-charging-research/docs/MY_RESEARCH_JOURNEY.md

-# MY WRSN RESEARCH JOURNEY
+# Implementation Plan

-## WHAT IS MY RESEARCH?
+## WHAT IS MY RESEARCH ABOUT?

 I'm improving wireless sensor network charging by combining 4 different optimization techniques.